mohid-tanveer/c-projects/1shell/README.md

-# introduction
+# Shell

 In this project I created a shell in C.

 This shell interprets user commands and performs delegation to the operating system on behalf of the user.

 The shell will only provide the basic functionality necessary for a user to interact